|WHEN ARE INBOARD AILERONS NORMALLY USED? LOW-SPEED FLIGHT ONLY. HIGH-SPEED FLIGHT ONLY LOW-SPEED AND HIGH-SPEEDFLIGHT.

 Which INITIAL cockpit indications should a pilot be aware of when a constant tailwind shears to a calm wind?
 Altitude increases; pitch and indicated airspeed decrease.
 Altitude, pitch, and indicated airspeed decrease.
 Altitude, pitch, and indicated airspeed increase.

 What is the recommended technique to counter the loss of airspeed and resultant lift from wind shear?
 Lower the pitch attitude and regain lost airspeed.
-Avoid overstressing the aircraft, Maintain, or increase, pitch attitude and accept the lower-than-normal airspeed indications.
+Avoid overstressing the aircraft, "pitch to airspeed," and apply maximum power.
+Maintain, or increase, pitch attitude and accept the lower-than-normal airspeed indications.